Unidata/tds/gradle/README.txt

 2. Find new dependency license checker
    The license plugin we used in the past does not seem to work with the java-library and java-platform plugins.
    Sad times.

-3. Start using `cdm-test-utils` and refactor the `:testUtil` subproject to have only what builds on the new `cdm-test-utils` package.